Purple-Pyjamas/Layoffs-Data-Analysis-MySQL/README.md

 WHERE industry = '';
 ```

----

 ### 8. Populated Missing Industry Data

-Some companies had multiple records where one record contained the industry and another did not.

-I used a **self join** to match companies with themselves and populate the missing industry values from records where that information already existed.
+Some companies had multiple records where one record contained the industry, and another did not.
+I used a **self-join** to match companies with themselves and populate the missing industry values from records where that information already existed.
+This solved the missing data problem encountered in the previous step, and it allowed useful information already present within the dataset to be used instead of unnecessarily deleting those records.

 ```sql
 UPDATE layoffs_staging2 t1